What it is

 Breast reconstruction is a procedure that rebuilds a woman’s breast shape after a mastectomy.

 For some patients, in particular patients who will not be receiving post-mastectomy radiation treatments, breast reconstruction surgery can be executed in tandem with a mastectomy surgery.
 The most common method of breast reconstruction is tissue expander reconstruction, which involves two stages.
 In stage one of tissue expander breast reconstruction, a temporary implant called a tissue expander, is positioned under the muscles of the breast reconstruction patient’s chest.
-Tissue expander breast reconstruction patients return to the doctor every two weeks to receive saline injections to expand the temporary implant to create a space for a permanent implant and a breast-like shape; the procedure can be performed in the doctor’s office for a period of several weeks to a few months and takes only a few minutes each time.
+Tissue expander breast reconstruction patients return to the doctor every one to two weeks to receive saline injections to expand the temporary implant to create a space for a permanent implant and a breast-like shape; the procedure can be performed in the doctor’s office for a period of several weeks to a few months and takes only a few minutes each time.
 Once the desired expansion is achieved, stage two of the tissue expander breast reconstruction commences with the substitution of a permanent implant for the temporary expander implant.
-During stage two, breast reconstruction patients will be in surgery about an hour.
-The second most common breast reconstruction method is flap reconstruction, a one-stage procedure.
-This breast reconstruction surgery uses abdominal (Transverse Rectus Abdominis Myocutaneous, or TRAM) or back (latissimus) tissue to reconstruct the patient’s breast.
-Breast reconstruction patients who undergo a TRAM flap reconstruction essentially receive an abdominoplasty, or tummy tuck, as a byproduct.
+During stage two, fat grafting and breast pocket release are often performed at the same time as expander exchange for implant to improve the aesthetic outcome.
+Stage two is most often done as an outpatient surgery.